kailagoff/coffee_ecommerce/README.md

 #### _By Kaila Goff & Maggie Summers_

-#### _An application based on the theme of Super Mario.
-Users can visit a web store with products and reviews pre-populated from a database.
-5-2-18_
+#### _An e-commerce site for a fictitious coffee shop._

 <kbd><img src="app/assets/images/screenshot.png"></kbd>

 ## Description

-_Coffee shop_

-##### Database

-__
+_An e-commerce site for a fictitious coffee shop.
+Users can visit a web store with products pre-populated from a database.
+They can also see books that the coffee shops has available to rent, utilizing the NYT API.
+Finally, users can use a virtual to-do list, to accomplish their tasks while enjoying their coffee.
+4-31-18_

 ##### Seeding
-_This website includes seed data for 50 products and 250 reviews.
-Using Faker with a loop to seed the database._
+_This website includes seed data for 12 coffee products, using Faker with a loop to seed the database._

 ## Install the DATABASE instructions